-SUBMITTING A PSA: KUER will select 6-8 calendar submissions from non-profit organizations to rotate on-air for a two-week period.
+SUBMITTING A PSA: KUER will select 6 calendar submissions from non-profit organizations to rotate on-air for a one-week period.
+Additionally, KUER will select 1-3 calendar submissions from non-profits organizations in search of donations, volunteers, or other needs to support their event.
 PSAs are selected for on-air inclusion on the basis of community service and appropriateness for KUER’s audience.
 Because this is a free service to non-profits, on-air broadcast is not guaranteed.
-KUER reserves the right to remove material that is not conducive to FCC guidelines.
+KUER reserves the right to remove material that does not comply with FCC guidelines.

 Explore the Enduring Bond between Humans and Horses